acenet-arc/cloud_from_a_to_z/_episodes/the-cloud.md

 ## Why Compute Canada Cloud?

-First and for most it is a free service offered to faculty and librarians at academic institutions across Canada so that many of you may directly use what you learn hear.
+First and for most it is a free service offered to faculty, librarians, researchers, post docs, and students at academic institutions across Canada, so many may directly use what is leaned here.
 Second we have easy access to the resources and experts who created and maintain the Compute Canada Cloud.
-Third the Compute Canada cloud uses OpenStack which is a popular widely used open source cloud operating system.
+Third the Compute Canada cloud uses **OpenStack** which is a popular widely used open source cloud operating system.
 Many of the concepts you will learn while working with the Compute Canada cloud will be applicable to many other cloud providers such as AWS and Azure with the notable exception of how those cloud providers monitor usage and bill for usage as the Compute Canada Cloud does not bill users but instead has allocation competitions to gain access to resource above default allocations.
 These allocation competitions work in a similar way for cloud resources as they do with other Compute Canada resources.
 For more information about resource allocation competitions see the [Compute Canada RAC](https://www.computecanada.ca/research-portal/accessing-resources/resource-allocation-competitions/) page.
 In addition to RAC, there is also a Rapid Access Service available see [RAS](https://www.computecanada.ca/research-portal/accessing-resources/rapid-access-service/#cloud) which is a way to gain a smaller boost to your quota than with a RAC but in less time.

 ## OpenStack
-If you have a Compute Canada cloud account at Arbutus (a.k.a west-cloud) you can login to the OpenStack dashboard (a.k.a Horizon) at the [Arbutus login](https://west.cloud.computecanada.ca/) or if you have an east-cloud account you can login at [east-cloud login](https://east.cloud.computecanada.ca/).
+If you have a Compute Canada cloud account at Arbutus (a.k.a west-cloud) you can login to the OpenStack dashboard (a.k.a Horizon) at the [Arbutus login page](https://west.cloud.computecanada.ca/) or if you have an east-cloud account you can login at the [east-cloud login page](https://east.cloud.computecanada.ca/).
 Using either cloud should be fine though the two clouds do run different versions of OpenStack (see [CC Cloud Resources](https://docs.computecanada.ca/wiki/CC-Cloud_Resources) for current CC cloud OpenStack versions and hardware specs) and you may notice some minor differences between the two.

 Once you login to the OpenStack dashboard you will be presented with the "Overview" panel as shown below.

 <img src="../fig/os-screens/Overview.png" alt="OpenStack Dashboard Overview" style="width: 100%;"/>

 This panel shows you an overview (go figure) of your current project's usage and quota on OpenStack.
-An OpenStack user can be associated with multiple projects each with their own quota and a project can have multiple users.
+An OpenStack user can be associated with multiple projects each project has their own quota and a project can have multiple users.
 Your project's OpenStack quota dictates the maximum number of VM instances, VCPUs, RAM, Floating IPs, Security Groups, Volumes, and Volume/Snapshot Storage you may use within that project.
 To increase the quota of a project you need to apply to a [RAC](https://www.computecanada.ca/research-portal/accessing-resources/resource-allocation-competitions/) or [RAS](https://www.computecanada.ca/research-portal/accessing-resources/rapid-access-service/#cloud) as mentioned above.

 In the top right corner you have access to account settings and the sign out link.
 At the top is the current active project.
 You are likely only a member of one project, but you can potentially be a member of many projects and this drop down menu allows you to choose the project you are actively working on.

 ### Instances (VMs)
 The "Instances" panel shows all running instances and information about those instances.
-It allows you to perform actions on an instance or set of instances such as "Shutdown", "Terminate", and "Reboot" and many others.
+It allows you to perform actions on an instance or set of instances such as "Shutdown", "Terminate", and "Reboot" and many other actions.
 You can click on the instance name to get even more information about the instance.
 Of particular note is the "Log" tab which is a log of actions the VM performs, for example things that happen when the VM boots or is restarted or shutdown.
 If for some reason your VM is not working as expected there may be clues in the log which can help you figure out what is going on.
 Most importantly this panel allows you to create new instances with the "Launch Instance" button which we will explore in the next episode.

 <img src="../fig/os-screens/Instances.png" alt="OpenStack Dashboard Instances" style="width: 100%;"/>